Suffering from motion sickness isn’t the best start to a long-awaited break, if you’re travelling by car, coach, train, boat or plane.

 Learn more about the health properties of ginger

 Not the towelling type sported by tennis players, but acupressure wristbands with a plastic button that presses on the Pericardium 6 or Nei Guan point.
 These don’t cause drowsiness, and can be reused.
-A pair of Sea-Band wristbands – you wear both – costs £8.59 from Boots, while Boots travel sickness own-brand are £7.99.
+A pair of Sea-Band Nausea Relief wristbands – you wear both – costs around £8, although other brands are available.

 You can also try pressing the point manually.
 Hold your hand palm up, then place your three middle fingers on your wrist, with your ring finger on the crease.
 The P6 point is under your index fingertip.
 You may feel a slight tingling when you apply pressure.